saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 ✔️ Click to Expand Resources
 </summary>

+Things change frequently in the privacy/security relm, many sites provide an RSS feed that automatically updates when they post new content.
+I've listed a few feeds that are good to follow IMO.

 **RSS** (Really Simple Syndication) is a technology that delivers automatic updates from your favorite websites, blogs, or podcasts in a standardized format.
 It saves you time by eliminating the need to manually check for new